epam/edp-install/docs/operator-guide/argocd-integration.md

             prune: true
       ```

-6. Check that your new Repository and Application are added to the Argo CD UI under the `team-foo` Project scope.
+2. Check that your new Application is added to the Argo CD UI under the `team-foo` Project scope.

 ## Related Articles